bf-software/import-helper/docs/importHelperDevelopersManual.md

 ### open module - source code options

 when the open module command is used to open a module, if there are multiple source code options (like a .d.ts, .mjs, or .js files) that are associated with the module, IH will provide a list to choose from.
 This list comes from complicated reverse module resolution code that looks at all the crazy settings in `package.json`.
-Currently the code that analyzes the `main`, `types`, `typesVersons` and `exports` entries is a little weak (as I don't fully understand all of the mapping possibilites made available by those features).
+Currently the code that analyzes the `main`, `types`, `typesVersons` and `exports` entries.
+However, this is a little weak (as I don't fully understand all of the mapping possibilites made available by those features).

 ### locate the exported symbol when opening

 when IH is used to open a symbol item, it currently opens the module it is exported from and leaves the cursor at the default position.
-ID should parse the module and place the cursor at the export declaration for the symbol.
+IH should instead parse the module and place the cursor at the export declaration for the symbol.

 ### determine default exports for modules